fbpx

 She said people can be very socially isolated and this can be amplified for people with a different cultural background and if there’s a language barrier.

-The CVS team has volunteers throughout Bundaberg, Gin Gin, Childers, Gayndah and Monto.
+The ACVVS team has volunteers throughout Bundaberg, Gin Gin, Childers, Gayndah and Monto.

 The program ask that volunteers visit a minimum of once a fortnight and spend time doing something you both enjoy.